 of L’Oréal’s brands have evaluated their environmental and social impact and have pledged to reduce it and to report on their progress.
 Our target: 100% by 2020.

-of industrial waste* sent to landfill in 2016 by our plants and distribution centres in 2016.
+of industrial waste* sent to landfill by our plants and distribution centres in 2017.